mjz17/ViDi.NET.ICamera/Readme.md

 Standard interface to develop ViDi Plugin with camera support

-## Needed references : ViDi.Net.Interfaces
+## Needed nuget package :

+ViDi.NET.2.0.7.3278.nupkg by default, can use any other version of ViDi.NET 2.0